manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 5. fallback capability to tradition IP network/transport layer.

 hICN architecture is described in {{?I-D.muscariello-intarea-hicn}}.

+# Hybrid-ICN Anchorless Mobility Management (hICN-AMM)

-Together with MAP-Me {{?I-D.irtf-icnrg-mapme}}, it forms the basis for the mobility management architecture we describe in the rest of this document.
+hICN, together with MAP-Me {{?I-D.irtf-icnrg-mapme}}, forms the basis for the mobility management architecture we describe in the rest of this document.
+Due to the pull based nature of hICN architecture, we distinguish consumer and producer nodes, for which mobility is handled differently

-## Consumer and producer mobility
+## Consumer mobility in hICN

-__Consumer mobility__
 The consumer end-point is the logical communication termination that receives data.
 Due to the pull-based and connection-less properties of hICN communications, consumer mobility comes natively with ICN.
 It is indeed sufficient that the consumer reissues pending interests from the new point-of-attachment to continue the communication.
-Consumer mobility is anchorless by design.
-As will be discussed below, it is however necessary to have appropriate transport layer on top able to cope with the disruptions and path variations due to the mobility, at an eventual fine granularity.
+Consumer mobility is anchorless by design, and managed without any impact on the transport session.
+It is however necessary to have an appropriate transport layer on top able to cope with eventual disruptions and path variations caused by the mobility event.

-__Producer mobility__
+# Producer mobility architectures

 The producer end-point is the logical communication termination that sends data.
-Producer mobility is not natively supported by the architecture, rather handled in different ways according to the selected producer mobility management scheme., some of which diverge from the concept of pure ID-based architecture through their use of locators.
+Producer mobility is not natively supported by the architecture, rather handled in different ways according to the selected producer mobility management scheme, some of which diverge from the concept of pure ID-based architecture through their use of locators.
+Additional procedures have to be performed to maintain reachability as it moves in the network.

 In fact, many schemes proposed for ICN are adaptations to the vast amount of work made in IP over the last two decades {{!RFC6301}}.
 Surveys for the ICN